10 Greatest Marvel Villains to Have Hit the Pages of Comics

 3. Green Goblin

-Rumors have floated the Internet for years that Norman Osborn is the next villain of the MCU.
+Rumors have floated on the Internet for years that Norman Osborn is the next villain of the MCU.
 Even though he’s not one of my favorites, I won’t dispute the fact that he’s one of the greatest Marvel villains ever.
-The Green Goblin is the antithesis to Spider-Man.
+The Green Goblin is the antithesis of Spider-Man.
 Yes, Spider-Man has more enemies than many can comprehend.
 Yes, most of them were created over 50 years ago.

 And yes, most of them are more famous than many of Marvel’s heroes.
 However, none of them, and quote me

+As one of the oldest and most famous Marvel enemies of all time, Magneto needs to introduction.
+But I’m going to give you one anyways.
 Magneto is a literal magnet and has control over all metals.
-This doesn’t just mean that he can bend and move the metal around him, No, no, no. This means that, in addition to those metals, he can also pull the metals in your bloodstream and use them to destroy you from the inside.
-What makes Magneto so dangerous is that he has a personal vendetta against all of humanity and believes that mutants are superior to humans.
-This alone should be enough to land him on this greatest Marvel villains list but just in case it’s not, remember that he has lived through and survived more tragedy than anybody ever should.
+This doesn’t mean he can bend and move the metal around him.
+No, no, no. This means that, in addition to those metals, he can also pull the metals in your bloodstream and use them to destroy you from the inside.

+Magneto is dangerous because he has a personal vendetta against all of humanity and believes that mutants are superior to humans.
+This alone should be enough to land him on this greatest Marvel villain list, but just in case it’s not, remember that he has lived through and survived more tragedy than anybody ever should.
 Because he’s a survivor, Magneto is one of the greatest Marvel villains ever.

-1. Dr Doom
+1. Dr. Doom

-Of all the greatest Marvel villains, none are as deadly Dr. Doom.
+None of the greatest Marvel villains are as deadly as Dr. Doom.
 Not only is he one of the brightest minds in all of Marvel, but he’s also one of the most powerful characters.
 As the ruler of Latveria, Dr. Doom commands an army that my government would be afraid of.

-He’s proficient in magic of all kinds, is more than capable in most known sciences, understands weaponry, and can build just about anything that the mind can think up.
-Like Annihilus, he was initially thought of as an enemy of the Fantastic Four.
+He’s proficient in the magic of all kinds, is more than capable in most known sciences, understands weaponry, and can build just about anything that the mind can think up.
+Like Annihilus, he was initially considered an enemy of the Fantastic Four.
 Now, however, this just isn’t the case.
-Doom’s war has spilled over to every corner of the Marvel Universe
+Doom’s war has spilled over to every corner of the Marvel Universe.